Instant Red Flag Detection

 What Legitimate Agents Actually Need

-Understanding what a real estate agent needs — and when — helps you distinguish genuine requests from scam attempts.
+Understanding what a real estate agent needs, and when, helps you distinguish genuine requests from scam attempts.
 Here’s the standard document timeline for UK property transactions.

 Standard document requirements by stage

-If an agent asks for documents outside this timeline — particularly bank login details, full bank statements before viewing, or upfront fees before referencing — treat it as a red flag and verify their credentials before proceeding.
+If an agent asks for documents outside this timeline, particularly bank login details, full bank statements before viewing, or upfront fees before referencing, treat it as a red flag and verify their credentials before proceeding.

 Emergency Scam Response